-What type of Taproot opportunity is the best fit for me?
+What types of opportunities are the best fit for me?

 Taproot provides various opportunities for you to get involved.
 Find our programs here.

-Taproot Plus: Work virtually or in person with a nonprofit on short-term projects lasting 4 – 6 weeks on average.
+Taproot Plus: Work virtually or in person with a nonprofit on projects or provide quick consultations through sessions.

-Create an account on Taproot Plus (as easy as signing in with your LinkedIn account!), tell us about the fields and skills in which you have at least 3 – 5 years of professional experience, then start browsing opportunities.
-Once you find a project or activity that sparks your interest, simply apply to get involved.
+Create an account on Taproot Plus (as easy as signing in with your LinkedIn account!), tell us about the fields and skills in which you have at least 3 – 5 years of professional experience, then start browsing for in-person and virtual opportunities.
+Once you find a project, session, or event that sparks your interest, simply apply to volunteer.

 How do I know what opportunities are open to me?

-Sign up for an account on Taproot Plus and login to see which projects and events are available in your area.
+Sign up for an account on Taproot Plus and login to see which projects, consultation sessions, or in-person workshops and events are available to you.

 When can I work on a Taproot project?

-You can start on a short-term project or consultation call as early as tomorrow!
-And we hold workshops throughout the year in cities across the country.
+You can volunteer for projects or consultation sessions as early as tomorrow by registering on Taproot Plus.
+And we hold workshops and events throughout the year in cities across the country.
 Find available projects and opportunities on Taproot Plus to see how you can get involved today.

 I don’t live in New York City, Chicago, Los Angeles, or the San Francisco Bay Area.
 Can I still volunteer with Taproot?

 Of course!
-Sign up for an account on Taproot Plus to work virtually on short-term projects or provide consultations through Virtual Office Hours.
+Sign up for an account on Taproot Plus to volunteer virtually for projects or consultation sessions.